Should I add a long-term care rider to my life insurance policy?

 What is a long-term care rider?

-A long-term care rider is an optional add-on to your life insurance policy, known as a “living benefit” because it can be accessed before you die.
-LTC riders provide coverage for long-term care needs, such as in-home nursing.
+A long-term care rider is an optional add-on to your life insurance policy, known as a “living benefit” because it can be used before you die.
+If you have this rider and meet the criteria to make a claim based on your need for long-term care, you can access money from your life insurance policy while you’re still alive.

-Can I use life insurance to pay for long-term care?
+Can you use life insurance to pay for long-term care?

-Traditional life insurance policies pay out to your beneficiaries after you die and cannot be used to pay for expenses while you’re alive.
-You can access life insurance benefits in certain situations, including terminal illnesses, qualifying medical conditions, or if your policy has a cash value component.
-To pay for long-term care with life insurance, you must add on a critical illness insurance rider.
+Traditional life insurance policies pay out to your beneficiaries only after you die.
+However, you can access life insurance benefits in certain situations, including terminal illnesses, qualifying medical conditions, or if your policy has a cash value component.
+To pay for long-term care with life insurance, you must have a critical illness insurance rider.

 What is the difference between a chronic illness rider and a long-term care rider?